gyowanny/redsand/README.md

 The "red sand" name is a reference to the Red Sands fort also known as Maunsell Army Sea Forts (http://www.ecastles.co.uk/armyforts.html)

 # Why?
 Just a simple and quick way to add user authentication to your application at the development/prototyping stage or even in production at your own risk (for while).
+You can run it as a microservice or embbed the source code into your project.
 It uses rethinkdb as database for the sake of speed and simplicity and yet makes it cluster friendly

 # Pre-requisites: